Paxos: Geography

+Fauna

+Reptiles and amphibians

+Only a few articles have been published on the herpetofauna of Paxos and Antipaxos; the latest in 2014 and 2017, where the following reptile species were confirmed: Hemidactylus turcicus, Mediodactylus kotschyi, Algyroides nigropunctatus, Hierophis gemonensis, and Zamenis longissimus.
+Earlier reports of Lacerta viridis, Laudakia stellio, and Platyceps najadum were not confirmed.

+No amphibians have been reported on the islands.

 Province

 The province of Paxoi (Επαρχία Παξών) was one of the provinces of the Corfu Prefecture.
 Its territory corresponded with that of the current municipality Paxoi.
 It was abolished in 2006.

 Foreign residents

-Among well known semi-permanent British inhabitants were Audrey Good, former commander of the UN refugee bases in Epirus following the Greek Civil War, actor Peter Bull (author of It Isn't All Greek to Me) and actress Susannah York.
-Some members of the Agnelli family (of FIAT fame) have built a palatial holiday home—complete with faux medieval tower—on a small island of (Kaltonisi) situated near the southernmost tip ('the heel') of Paxos, close to the beach of Mongonissi.
-The presence of such residents, and the development of the coastal area (mostly by Italian nationals) explains why Paxos has now become one of the most expensive pieces of real estate in Greece.
+Among well known semi-permanent British inhabitants were Audrey Good, former commander of the UN refugee bases in Epirus following the Greek Civil War, actor Peter Bull (author of It Isn't All Greek to Me), and actress Susannah York.

+Members of the Agnelli family (of FIAT fame) have built a palatial holiday home—complete with faux medieval tower—on a small island of (Kaltonisi) situated near the southernmost tip ('the heel') of Paxos, close to the beach of Mongonissi.

 Paxos is part of a European network called Cultural Village of Europe.
 The annual Paxos Festival was founded by John Gough, and is now organised by the Guildhall School of Music and Drama in London, and attracts some of Europe's finest young performers.
-This festival events usually take place between June to September and are usually held in the disused school of Longos.
+This festival events usually take place between June and September and are usually held in the disused school of Longos.